German Savings Bank (Des Moines, IA)

 Article Text

-ANOTHER BANK FAILED.
-Des Moines, Iowa, Jan.
-21.-The German Savings Bank, of this city, has assigned to H. T. Blackburn.
-The bank's capital is $75,000; assets, $611,000; undivided profits, $11,000; deposits, $540,000.
-The bank suspended payment after having opened this morning with only $5,000 on hand.
-Very little money came in, and when Mr. Wm.
-Musson presented a check for $1,000 there was not enough to pay it, SO the bank closed its doors.
-The depositors will be paid in full, but the capital stock will bei wiped out entirely and an assessment will be made.
-The failure was caused by the ilpability to collect from borrowers, most of whom were small traders and merchants.
-No other banks here are affected.
+Des Moines Bank Assigns.
+Des Moines, Ia., Jan.
+22.-The German Savings bank of this city assigned to H. T. Blackburn Thursday.
+The capital of the concern is $75,000; assets, $611,000; undivided profits, $11,000; deposits, $540,000.
+The bank suspended payment after having opened Thursday morning with only $5,000 on hand.
+Very little money came in, and when William Musson presented a check for $1,000 there was not enough to pay it, so the bank closed its doors.
+Depositors will be paid in full.

 Article from The Bryan Daily Eagle, January 22, 1897